snovaisg/ICD-Mappings/README.md

 # ICD-Mappings

-The class **ICDMappings** maps between icd9 and 10 as well as maps between icd9 and ccs and also maps icd9 to chronic vs non-chronic condition through the Chronic Condition Indicator (cci).

-And it does all of this with just one line of code!
+The class **ICDMappings** maps with a couple lines of code:
+- icd9 to icd10;
+- icd10 to icd9;
+- icd9 to CCS;
+- icd9 to icd9 chapters;
+- icd9 to chronic vs not-chronic;

+Supports mapping either a `single code` at a time, or a `pandas series` of codes!

 # Current Supported Mappings